This list looks at the way public companies announce they have sacked their CEO for poor behaviour.

-This list tracks the voting support that non-independent executive chairs of ASX100 companies over the past 16 years.
+This list tracks the voting support that non-independent executive chairs of ASX200 companies have attracted since 2002.
 What it demonstrates is that despite all this talk about having an independent chairman, investors are reluctant to vote against the chairman.

 Ever wondered who our longest serving executive and non-executive directors are?
 Try these out for interesting lists.
 We've set a $500 million cut-off in terms of market capitalisation, so please send any additions or corrections to firstname.lastname@example.org.